Sarah Kennefick MBACP (Accred) Counselling and Psychotherapy

 Hi I'm Sarah and I understand that being human isn't always easy.
 Maybe you are feeling overwhelmed, anxious or exhausted.
 Maybe you are struggling to cope with a traumatic life event.
 Or maybe you are generally finding life unmanageable at the moment.
 If this sounds familiar, my counselling approach can help you regain some strength and control.
 At times we can lose our way unintentionally and then find it very difficult to get back onto the right path.

-Counselling can help us to unpick why we are feeling as if life is such a struggle and help us to start living more authentically and true to ourselves.
+Counselling and psychotherapy can help us to unpick why we are feeling as if life is such a struggle and help us to start living more authentically and true to ourselves.
 In order to do this we need to take an holistic approach and look at the whole picture of our life.
 This entails looking at our thought patterns, feeling responses and physical life.
 This will help us to bring back a sense of balance.

 My approach is warm and friendly.
 It is a form of therapy that allows you time and space to explore and face challenging emotions, difficult decisions and life-changing events in a safe, neutral and non-judgemental environment.
 As a result of deep exploration you can better understand yourself and the choices you have made.
 This insight can also teach you about how you are preventing yourself from living a fulfilled life if this is relevant to you.
 New perspectives and choices then become available to address areas of difficulty in your life.
 If you have experienced a traumatic event then we need to allow time and space to grieve and heal.
+I incorporate up to date neuroscience research into my work as well as working directly with the nervous system where appropriate to bring about improved regulation.

 Counselling works in a variety of ways but it is through the unique relationship between client and counsellor that allows healing and change to take place.
 Through mindful work we can discover patterns and make connections.
 Through gentle challenge and compassionate acceptance we can bring about change.
 The relationship between client and counsellor is the vehicle for change and so it is vital that you feel comfortable, safe and at ease.
 An initial, trial session is therefore important.